AllisonOge/ALX_AIDEV/alx-polly/supabase/SETUP.md

 ## Step 6: Test the Database Connection

 You can test the database connection by running the application and trying to create a poll or vote on an existing poll.

+Tip: For local development, ensure Docker Desktop is running.
+The guided setup will start the local Supabase stack and reset/apply migrations.

 ## Troubleshooting